daheige/thinkgo/readme.md

     Public libraries and components for glang development.

     I like the language of php.
 I have been using php development experience for 6 years.
     It has inspired me a lot.
-I quickly converted to golang development in 2 years.
+I quickly converted to golang development in 3 years.
     I am very glad to be exposed to this language.
     These functions and packages are used extensively in development, so they are packaged as components or libraries for development.

-# Package management

-    golang1.11+版本，可采用go mod机制管理包,需设置goproxy
-    golang1.11以下版本，采用govendor机制引入第三包或直接使用vendor

 # About package

     .